Do You Have Plans In Metric?

 Many things do convert easily.
 For instance, in some of our more complicated trailer plans (like the Deck-Over trailers), some parts are water-jet cut from flat sheet.
 The included CAD files for CNC cutting can be changed to metric, then adjusted in size to meet your country needs.
 Getting everything perfect might take some time, but it can be done.

 Now you know the full story about plans in metric.
-I’m sorry we don’t have everything for everyone here, but we’re always working to improve.
+I am sorry we do not have everything for everyone here, but we are always working to improve.
 Thank you for understanding.

 Oh, if there is something specific you want, feel free to leave a comment.